Bethany Lily April Goes Topless & Introduces Her Dog In Latest Instagram Update

 “Cute puppy, congratulations,” remarked another Instagram user.

 Bethany engaged with her dedicated followers by responding to some of the comments.
-The post appears to be a fan favorite as it soon racked up more than 35,000 likes.
+The post appears to be a fan favorite, as it soon racked up more than 35,000 likes.

 As fans are aware, the digital influencer is not shy when it comes to showing off her amazing assets on social media.
 In fact, a majority of her Instagram posts show her wearing risque ensembles.